Cornelia Street

 "Cornelia Street" is a song written and recorded by the American singer-songwriter Taylor Swift for her seventh studio album, Lover (2019).
 She produced it with Jack Antonoff.
-The title of the song refers to a street in the New York neighborhood Greenwich Village, where Swift had rented a townhouse.
+The title of the song refers to a street in the New York City neighborhood Greenwich Village, where Swift had rented a townhouse.
 One of the most personal tracks on Lover, "Cornelia Street" sees Swift pleading to never let her lover go, after having shared the ups and downs during the course of their relationship.
-The synth-pop and heartland rock song is instrumented by a keyboard line, a delicate piano, and fluttering synthesizers.
+The heartland rock and synth-pop song is instrumented by a keyboard line, a delicate piano, and fluttering synthesizers.

 Music critics lauded Swift's narrative lyricism in "Cornelia Street" and its sentimental production, with some picking it as an album highlight.
 The song was included in Uproxxs list of the best songs of 2019.
 A live version of the song, recorded at the City of Lover concert in Paris in September 2019, was released on digital platforms on May 18, 2020.
 "Cornelia Street" charted in Australia, Canada, and the United States, and it received certifications in Australia and the United Kingdom.